gitpod-io/retired-gatsby-website/src/docs/languages/rust.md

 * The blazing-fast workspace search is powered by [ripgrep](https://github.com/BurntSushi/ripgrep)

 ## Rust Version

-Both Rust `v1.39.0 stable` and `nightly` are pre-installed in Gitpod.
-Stable is the default, but you can switch to the nightly version of Rust by running `rustup default nightly` in a terminal.
+Gitpod always comes with the latest available Rust toolchain pre-installed using [rustup](https://rustup.rs/).
+(As of 11 Sep 2020, the Rust version is `1.46.0`, and it's updated [semi-automatically](https://github.com/gitpod-io/workspace-images/pull/282/files) on every official Rust release.)

+You can also use `rustup` yourself in Gitpod in order to switch to a different Rust version, or to install extra components.
+See the [the rustup book](https://rust-lang.github.io/rustup/index.html) to learn more about `rustup` itself.

-Note: If you try to use `rustup` in your Dockerfile, you might get the following error:
+Note: If you try to use `rustup` in your repository's [.gitpod.Dockerfile](/docs/config-docker/), you might get the following error:

 ```
 /bin/sh: rustup command not found
 ```

-To fix this you'll need to wrap the `rustup` command in a login shell, like so:
+To fix this, simply wrap the `rustup` command in a login Bash shell, like so:

 ```Dockerfile
 RUN bash -cl "rustup toolchain install nightly"